King Warrior Magician Lover: The Four Masculine Archetypes

 Moore’s Pyramidal Structure of the Four Masculine Archetypes

-One of the most practical aspects of Moore’s model is how the shadow is represented.
+One of the most practical aspects of Moore’s model is how it represents the shadow.

 In Jung’s work, the shadow is a singular figure—an archetype representing everything you don’t know about yourself.